 When working with younger children, a much more flexible approach is required than when working with adults.
 Developmental stage, temperament, and relationship history all affect the way a child experiences and expresses their feelings.
 I therefore believe that working with the family is very important to ensure the best possible outcome for the child.
 If the child has been involved with other mental health professionals, I may also seek to speak with them to gain a well-rounded sense of the chlld's behaviour over time.

-My office is very informal and I have toys and a few small dogs around to help children feel relaxed.
-I particularly do not want them to feel like they have been brought to me because there is something "wrong" with them.
+My office is very informal.
+With young children, I do not want them to feel like they have been brought to me because there is something "wrong" with them.
 I want them to feel like they are visiting a family friend.
-Please let me know in advance if your child is allergic or afraid of little dogs!

 I also use various structured questionnaires as appropriate in order to gain additional objective information about the child's experience as well as to gauge their current level of distress.
 All of these questionnaires have been validated through research and are used at multiple centres around the world.
 Although I hope to gain as much information as possible, I never lose sight of my primary goal, which is to help the child to feel safe, to reduce their distress, and to make sure they feel supported.
 I am therefore always sensitive to the child's behaviours and responses and definitely believe that developing a good relationship with the child must take precedence over obtaining detailed information.
 Depending upon the child, it may take several meetings before I feel I have sufficient understanding of the child's concerns to be able make concrete recommendations as to what would be most beneficial for them going forward.
 Throughout the process additional feedback from parents and/or caregivers is always welcomed.

 For teenage children, I require at least two 75-minute sessions to complete a basic assessment and write a report.
 For parents of teenage children who wish to discuss any concerns they have, scheduling a separate session is preferred.